blazingdrummer/BakedModpack/BakedDev/BepInEx/plugins/Zenithrium-VanillaVoid/README.md

 You can contact me on Discord in the RoR2 Modding server or simply message me, @Zenithrium.
 I'd love to hear about more item ideas or if you think any item could use a buff, nerf, or even a rework.
 You can also check out the Github and leave a pull request or issue.

 # Changelog
+* v1.5.13 Oops
+ * Void command cubes now don't randomly break the game sometimes.
+Oops.

+* v1.5.12 Housekeeping 7
+  * Void Locus's exit portal now only opens after clearing all the batteries.
+Can be reverted back to the early portal.
+  * Void command cubes now have the appropriate void particle system.
+Can be disabled if desired.
+  * Added item displays for Chirr.

+* v1.5.11 Housekeeping 6
+  * Clockwork Variant 1 works properly with non-default credit scaling.
+  * Quill should no longer break movement when attempting to dash with a debuff that sets speed to 0.
+  * Lotus's slow now quickly scales down to zero after the holdout zone finishes.

+* v1.5.10 Housekeeping 5
+  * Clockwork Mechanism Variants 1 and 2 now properly work in Simulacrum.

+* v1.5.9 Housekeeping 4
+  * Cornucopia should no longer spawn voidtouched void enemies.

 * v1.5.8 Housekeeping 3
   * Monolith can no longer spawn multiple times in one void seed.
   * Removed some debug lines from Exhaust.